Uditeshjha/Home-Credit-Default-Risk---Dashboard/readme.md

 - Add Dockerfile for reproducible deployment.

-- Improve performance with precomputed groupbys, Downsampling of dataset.
+- Improve performance with precomputed groupbys and downsampling of dataset.

 ## ⚡Live Website URL (hosted in streamlit cloud)